Employee Benefit Plan and Pension Audits

 - Employee stock ownership plans

-- Defined benefit pension plans
+- Defined benefit plans

 - Health and welfare plans

 In addition to the audit itself, our team has an in-depth knowledge of plan operations, including the expansive qualification requirements of the IRS and the reporting and fiduciary requirements set forth under ERISA.
-Plan sponsors have fiduciary responsibility to select qualified and competent benefits professionals.
+Plan sponsors have a fiduciary responsibility to select qualified and competent benefits professionals.

 To learn more about how our team can help, request a consultation below.